 -When my muse is on break, forcing it produces drivel.
 I write better if I wait until I have something to write...

 More than any other idea I espouse here at Writing About Writing, the idea that a writer should write every day seems to make people void their bowels and howl at the moon.
 As if telling off some nineteenth rate blogger is going to fundamentally alter the creative process or the acquisition of artistic skill.
 My descriptive grammar gets a few prescriptive grammarians wound up about how I could ever defend the misuse of literally or the "technically-a-word" status of "irregardless" within a just universe.
 My constant references to threesomes have gotten me a few uptight moral replies, including one woman who promised to pray for my soul.
-I even have a email in my archives from a guy who sincerely expressed the hope that I am sexually violated in prison because there is no excuse for Sonnet 23 being my favorite.
+I even have a email in my archives from a guy who sincerely expressed the hope that I am [redacted] and [redacted] with a baseball bat that has been dipped in epoxy and then glass because there is no excuse for Sonnet 23 being my favorite.
 (Yeah...think about that for a minute.)
 But nothing seems to bother people as much as the idea that they should be writing every day.
 Given the way it keeps coming up, it's clear that 1) people are not really reading to what I write about daily writing, and 2) people really, really want permission not to write.

 Clearly, the answer to this question clearly needs to go in the FAQ.
 Not that anybody really reads that, but it makes replying to such things easier if I can just link a URL and say "This is covered in the F.A.Q."
-And if it was a nasty enough anonymous comment I can say "Not only is this in the F.A.Q. but also feel absolutely free to douse yourself in kerosene prior to doing clicking this link, light a match right after you finish the question and start to read the answer, so that as you edify yourself as to what I actually wrote, you will simultaneously die in a fire.
+And if it was a nasty enough anonymous comment I can say "Not only is this in the F.A.Q. but also feel absolutely free to douse yourself in chum, and read it from within the piranha tank, so that as you edify yourself as to what I actually wrote, you will simultaneously

 However, before I do mount the stuffed head of this question on the FAQ, I want to televise it's demise in a Mailbox, where people might actually see it.
 I'm sure this won't put the issue to bed, and new people will come crawling out of the netwoodwork to